Random Appreciation Wednesday: John Wick

 The plot is perfectly silly

 I was sold just on the synopsis: Keanu Reeves used to be an assassin, but he retired when his wife got unspecified-sad-hospital-bed-itis.
 Her dying gift to him is an adorable, floppy-eared puppy, which makes Keanu happy.
 Then someone in a crime syndicate breaks into Keanu’s house and kills the puppy, which makes Keanu mad.
-Everyone in the crime syndicate talks about how it was a pretty terrible idea to make Keanu mad, seeing as how he was the best assassin in the world and now he’s mad.
-They say this right before Keanu kills them.
+Everyone in the crime syndicate talks about how it was a pretty terrible idea to make Keanu mad, seeing as how he was the best assassin in the world and now he’s mad, which is the last thing they talk about before Keanu kills them.